 Trademark searches in Nepal can be conducted at the Department of Industry (DOI).
 The DOI maintains records of all registered trademarks in the country, and a search will reveal any existing marks that might pose a conflict with your proposed trademark.

-You can either conduct the search yourself or work with an intellectual property lawyer or trademark agent who is familiar with the process.
+When considering the types of trademark searches you can either opt for self-search or work with an intellectual property lawyer or trademark agent who is familiar with the process.
 A trademark professional can help you interpret the results of the search and guide you in making strategic decisions for your trademark registration.

-The process of trademark registration is not as simple as submitting an application—it requires careful thought, planning, and a solid understanding of the legal landscape.
+The process of trademark registration is not as simple as applying; it requires careful thought, planning, and a solid understanding of the legal landscape.
 In Nepal, the first-to-file principle means that the first company to file a trademark application will be given priority, making it even more important to ensure your trademark is clear and distinct.

 For businesses looking to register a trademark in Nepal, working with an experienced IP professional can make all the difference.
 Ensure your trademark is unique, avoid costly rebranding efforts, and protect your brand from day one.